neams-th-coe/cardinal/doc/content/tutorials/openmc_fluid.md

 The solid temperature is provided by the MOOSE heat conduction module, while the fluid temperature and density are provided by [!ac](THM).
-Because we will run OpenMC second, the initial fluid temperature is set to the same initial condition imposed in the MOOSE heat conduction model.
+Because we will run OpenMC second, the initial fluid temperature is set to the same initial condition that is imposed in the MOOSE heat conduction model.
 The fluid density is then set using the ideal gas [!ac](EOS) at a fixed pressure of 7.1 MPa given the imposed temperature, i.e. $\rho_f(P,T_f)$.